Surgical care practitioners

 - enhance the communication links between theatre, patient and ward

-- provide assistance with surgical procedures
+- provide assistance with surgical procedures as directed by the supervising surgeon

 - offer some technical and operative procedures according to their scope of practice

-- arrange appropriate pre and postoperative investigations
+- arrange appropriate pre and postoperative investigations as part of the surgical MDT

-- evaluate care, including the discharge process, follows up care and outpatient activities.
+- evaluate care, including the discharge process, follows up care and outpatient activities

 What training and qualifications do surgical care practitioners have?

-SCPs are registered non-medical practitioners who have completed a Royal College of Surgeons (RCS) accredited programme and acknowledged by the Department of Health and Social Care.
 There are a number of educational routes through which this can be achieved including completion of a minimum graduate programme of study offered by a number of academic institutes.
 In addition, stand-alone study days, such as a surgical skill workshop, can also help the SCP attain appropriate skills.

 How do surgical care practitioners fit into the NHS workforce?